bbcmicrobit/micropython/docs/devguide/repl.rst

 results in rather unhelpful error output ``[screen is terminating]``

 Using ``picocom``, type ``picocom /dev/ttyACM0 -b 115200``, again replacing ``/dev/ttyACM0`` with the port you found earlier.
-To exit, press Ctrl-A then Ctrl-Q
+To exit, press Ctrl-A then Ctrl-Q.